quill-lang/quill-v1/compiler_book/src/introduction/keywords.md

 Quill code is translated through a number of different intermediate representations, or IRs, before being translated into machine code.
 The main stages, in order, are:

 - HIR (high-level IR).
 In high-level IR, expression contents are known, but expression types are not.
 All references have already been resolved by this point, converting unqualified identifiers into qualified names.
 - MIR (mid-level IR).
 At this stage, the types of each expression have been deduced.
-This IR still looks mostly like the structure of a Quill program you would write yourself.
-It is at this stage that borrow checking and move checking occurs.
-- LIR (low-level IR).
-Explicit creation and deletion instructions have been now added to objects, and the control flow has been translated from a functional style into an imperative style.
-The main primitive is no longer the _expression_, but the _instruction_.
+The main primitive is no longer the _expression_, but the _instruction_; the control flow has been translated from a functional style into an imperative style.
 Code is organised into blocks, which have jump conditions that describe how to jump between code blocks.
+It is at this stage that borrow checking, drop checking, and most optimisations occur.
 - LLVM IR (low-level IR).
 LIR is converted into LLVM's IR, which allows it to be compiled to machine code.
 It is at this stage that the compiler performs useful tasks such as monomorphisation and inlining.